bitpay/bitcore-node/README.md

 Bitcore Node
 =======

 A Node.js module that adds a native interface to Bitcoin Core for querying information about the Bitcoin blockchain.
-Bindings are linked to Bitcore Core compiled as a static library.
+Bindings are linked to Bitcoin Core compiled as a static library.

 ## Install